jordan-harlen/react-firebase-todo/README.md

 You can:

--Create a task
+1. Create a task
--View current tasks that are either complete or to be completed -Toggle a task based on whether it has been completed or not -Update a tasks name/title
+2. View current tasks that are either complete or to be completed
+3. Toggle a task based on whether it has been completed or not
+4. Update a tasks name/title
--Delete a task
+5. Delete a task

 ## Conclusion